DMT (AKA the “spirit molecule”) is best known for its ability to induce dreamlike states of consciousness.

 What is DMT (Dimethyltryptamine)?

 DMT is an acronym for N,N-dimethyltryptamine.
-It’s a naturally-occurring alkaloid found throughout nature.
+It’s a naturally occurring alkaloid.
 Trace amounts of this molecule can be found in various plant and animal species.
 The human brain manufactures its own DMT in the pineal gland.

 DMT is closely related to serotonin — one of the primary neurotransmitters in the human brain.